tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

       Main     This application is functionally identical to Hello, except that it uses the Standard C Library to provide a main() entry point.

       Python   A port of the Python-2.7.2 interpreter for UEFI.
-This application is disabled by default.
+Building this application is disabled by default.
                See the PythonReadMe.txt file, in the Python directory, for information on configuring and building Python.